iboyko21/frontend-application-design/chapter4/README.md

 the developer fine grained control over what triggers a re-render of the application.

-Part 2 explores building an application in React and presents useful patterns and guidelines for how to structure the application.
+Now the course shifts gears to building an application in React.
+The following chapters present useful patterns and guidelines for how to structure an application.

-Moving forward we will use all the modern conveniences.
+From here on we will use all the modern conveniences.
 Specifically we will utilize a toolchain called **Vite** to scaffold our application, and a component library called Material UI.